gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     | Interface address | Private address | Internal address |
     | Public address | Public address | External address |

-    To lookup the address of a geo node, on the geo node execute:
+    To lookup the address of a Geo node, on the Geo node execute:

     ```bash
     # Interface address